Service of Documents in Family Law Matters

 Can I serve the documents on my ex myself?

 In family law matters, the person who serves court documents must not be the party on whose behalf the documents are being served.
-This rule is set out in Federal Circuit Court Rule 6.07.
+This rule is set out in Family Law Rule 2.35.
 This means that even if you have an amicable relationship with your ex and he or she is expecting the documents, you cannot serve the documents yourself.
 If a friend or family member can serve the documents on your behalf, this is acceptable.
 However, it may be preferable to pay a process server to provide service of the documents.

 Process servers know the requirements of service and are impartial third parties, whose attendance to serve an unwelcome application is unlikely to inflame a situation.
 Process servers generally charge around $80.00 to serve documents in metropolitan areas.
 If you need to serve documents in a rural area and the process server has to travel to get there, they will charge a higher fee.
 However, in remote areas, you can often get the police or the sheriff at the local court to serve court documents.